 How Many Hours Will I Have to Work?

 Section 91 of the Crimes (Sentencing) Act 2005 provides that the number of hours of community service work required to be performed for a community service condition in a Good Behaviour Order must be at least 20 hours and not more than 500 hours.
 For a young offender, the maximum is 200 hours.

 If fewer than 250 hours work is required, it must be completed within one year; if 250 or more hours work is required, it must be completed within two years.

-The amount of hours ordered by the Court reflects the seriousness that the Court attached to the offending.
+The number of hours ordered by the court reflects the seriousness that the Court attached to the offending.

 Is A Community Service Order A Conviction and Will I Have A Criminal Record?